Birdchain/whitepaper-business/README.md

 Comming soon

 ## Are Birdchain tokens Securities?
-**No**, Birdchain tokens are **NOT** and are not intended to be securities, financial instruments, or investment products of any kind.
+**No**, Birdchain tokens are not and are not intended to be securities, financial instruments, or investment products of any kind.

-For example, with a purposes of financial regulation in the European Union a “security” is often defined with a reference to “transferable security” within the meaning of the EU Directive on markets in financial instruments (MiFID)[13].
+For example, with a purposes of financial regulation in the European Union a “security” is often defined with a reference to “transferable security” within the meaning of the EU Directive on markets in financial instruments (MiFID) .
 According to MiFID, “transferable securities” means those classes of securities which are negotiable on the capital market, with an exception of instruments of payment, such as:

 1. shares in companies and other securities equivalent to shares in companies, partnerships or other entities, and depositary receipts in respect of shares;
 2. bonds or other forms of securitised debt, including depositary receipts in respect of such securities;
 3. any other securities giving the right to acquire or sell any such transferable securities or giving rise to a cash settlement determined by reference to transferable securities, currencies, interest rates or yields, commodities or other indices or measures.

 BIRD does not qualify as “transferable security” for the above purposes.

 BIRD as a utility token in the future will only provide opportunity to access Birdchain services.
 The aim of the BIRD is to make it possible to exchange SMSs between the people wishing to access them and the people wishing to dispose extra SMSs.

 The BIRD has a specific utility use case.
 It serves a crucial role in settlement-making with a potentially very large number of mobile phones on the Birdchain network by allowing a fast and open blockchain-based transaction protocol that would not be possible using fiat currency.
 If the BIRD was not be based on the blockchain technology, it would be similar to purchasing a ticket or any other document which proves that the person has a right to use a particular service.

 ## Please Note
 In this white paper, references to “Birdchain”, “we”, “us” or “our” are to [Birdchain OÜ](https://www.e-krediidiinfo.ee/14362929-BIRDCHAIN%20O%C3%9C?lang=en), a company incorporated under the laws of Estonia with registry code 14362929, and references to “BIRD” or “Birdchain token” are to blockchain tokens created by Birdchain in connection with the project described in this white paper.
 In some cases, the term “Birdchain” has also been used to refer to the service proposed to be developed by us.